 In order to ‘get’ some ravishing and attractive, you can maintain the same emotions on the set as well.
 For eg, as we were discussing, if you are capturing a fun face make sure the model and everyone on the set are cheerful.
 On another hand, if you are capturing a neutral, composed, or sad face, we recommend you keep silent on the set.

 Moreover, to maintain a set of emotions, you could use music on the set.

 If you want to Master Portrait Photography in no time, here is a little secret for you.
 Let your model experiment with all the key points you have given to him or her.
 Instead of being whole and sole, let the model be part of the process.

 Firstly it will let you know whether he or she has understood your given specifications or not.
 If not you shall elaborate it more.
 Also, if the specifications are clear to your model he could contribute some very creative results.

 Non the less if you didn’t get any amusing shots from the model, you can always stick to what you were accepted in the first place make sure you have captured them right.

 No craftsman would ever blame the tool that he is using.
 Hence, nor should you.
 There is no camera that can be quoted as the best Portrait Photography camera.
 To start with you could use a decent DSLR.

 As per the lens, this would again depend on your choice of photography.
 If you would like to capture a bit of the landscape, you shall use a wide-angle lens.
-A telescopic lens of 85mm or 105mm would perfectly set a balance of the background and the model.
-If you wish to get a complete focus on the model and completely blur background 70mm-200mm lens.
+A telescopic lens of 85mm or 105mm would perfectly set a balance between the background and the model.
+If you wish to get a complete focus on the model and completely blur the background 70mm-200mm lens.